-The Professional Doctorate in Counselling Psychology is the first of its kind in Wales.
-The course offers an in-depth training in two therapeutic modalities.
-You will be able to choose for your first modality either Cognitive Behavioural Psychotherapy or Integrative Counselling and Psychotherapy.
-Your second modality will be in systemic practice.
-A humanistic, relational and pluralist value base underpins the programme, committed to the principles of social justice.
+The Professional Doctorate in Counselling Psychology is the first of its kind in Wales, offering training in three therapeutic modalities, Cognitive Behavioural Psychotherapy, Integrative Psychotherapy and Systemic practice.
+The programme is underpinned by a Relational and Pluralist philosophy and value base, with a strong focus on social justice.
 In addition to your training as a counselling psychology practitioner, you will undertake a doctoral level research thesis on a relevant subject.

 This course is subject to validation.

-The DPsych Counselling Psychology programme offers both full-time (three years) and part-time (five years) study.
-The course focuses on four key areas, which underpin the professional practice of counselling psychology:
+The programme offers both full-time (three years) and part-time (five years).
+The Doctorate course focuses on four key areas, which underpin the professional practice of counselling psychology:

 Teaching will usually take place over two days a week, with one or two days a week for placement.